sourcegraph/about/blogposts/the-sourcegraph-developer-release-a-better-way-to-discover-and-understand-code.md

 [On Sourcegraph, everything in code is clickable (jump-to-def) and has doc tooltips.
 You can understand code more quickly with these.](https://sourcegraph.com/github.com/golang/go/-/def/GoPackage/fmt/-/Fprintf)

-**Live usage examples save time and encourage best practices.** With Sourcegraph, you’ll instantly see how any function, class, type, etc., is used across all of your company’s private code and/or open-source code.
+**Live usage examples save time and encourage best practices.** With Sourcegraph, you’ll instantly see how any function, class, type, etc., is used across all of your company’s private code and/or open source code.
 As a wise developer once said, “The right example is worth a thousand words of documentation.”

 ![1*e2ecNFlkz80d0tjK2rgpzw](//images.contentful.com/le3mxztn6yoo/X7Su8GvcsuyY2IiOsOYGS/ab96b46d609614acadf94e8fd9718a29/1_e2ecNFlkz80d0tjK2rgpzw.png)